On the Kadomtsev-Petviashvili equation with double-power nonlinearities: Strong Instability of Ground States

-In this section, we prove the instability of ground state solutions of \eqref{main-fifthkp} by the mechanism of blow-up.
-To do so, we define some submanifolds of $\x$ which are invariant under the flow of the Cauchy problem associated with \eqref{main-fifthkp}, and the solution of \eqref{main-fifthkp} will blow-up in finite time if we choose the associated initial data suitably from these sets.
-The instability of the ground states is deribed from the blow-up phenomenon.
+In this section, we establish the instability of ground state solutions of equation \eqref{main-fifthkp} through the mechanism of blow-up.
+To achieve this, we introduce certain submanifolds within the context of $\mathbf{x}$, which remain unchanged under the evolution governed by the Cauchy problem linked to equation \eqref{main-fifthkp}.
+By appropriately selecting initial data from these sets, the solution of equation \eqref{main-fifthkp} will experience blow-up within a finite time.
+The instability of the ground states is then deduced from this phenomenon.

 Let $b,d\geq0$, and define

 We denote

 and set